nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 Traditional multicast protocols have this strange model where the publisher does not know who is receiving the data.
 This is a relic of early Internet thinking that multicast would be used for tailored broadcasting.
 Subscribers would join and leave a multicast already in progress without having to inform the sender.

-To put it mildly,this model is not widely deployed.
+This model has not been widely deployed.
 One of the modern success stories cited by multicast champions is distribution of financial trading data.
 This is a very good fit for unreliable delivery because all information is updated periodically anyway.
 Immediate retransmission for reliable delivery does not make sense in that environment.
 But the entities transmitting this data do know who their paid subscribers are.

 The model for datacenter multicasting is to specify the recipients of a message as a precise subset of an enumerated set of cluster members.
-The BIER (Bit Indexed Explicit Replication, https://datatracker.ietf.org/wg/bier/about/).
+More importantly the precise set of nodes that should receive a given set of data to be processed is being driven by a master scheduler, not by the interest of the subscribers.
+The master scheduler needs to get data to a set of nodes that will all process it.
+But those nodes were not known at the start of the job, it has been influenced by when nodes have finished prior work.
+Under this model there is a finite set of possible targets, with a subset being chosen for a given distribution of data on a dynamic basis.
+That choice is made at the publishing end, not by the subscribers.

 Examples include:
 * Storage Clusters which must deliver multiple replicas of the same content to different storage targets.
 * Multi-stage distributed compute jobs where the output of slice X of Stage N processing must be consumed by multiple nodes of Stage N+1 processing.

+The BIER (Bit Indexed Explicit Replication, https://datatracker.ietf.org/wg/bier/about/) fits this model.
 The solution proposed here will work with BIER enabled networks once they are finally deployed and if cloud providers choose to support them.
 This solution works with unicast messaging alone.
 Any method can be used to encode the destination bitmap, including being BIER compatible.

 ## Overlay Relay
 The fundamental strategy for overlay multicast is to relay the packets with each node also acting as an mrouter.